michelcrypt4d4mus/fedialgo/README.md

 algorithm.triggerFeedUpdate();

-// algorithm.getTimeline() returns the current weight-ordered/filtered array of Toot objects const timeline: Toot[] = algorithm.getTimeline();
+// algorithm.getTimeline() returns the current weight-ordered/filtered array of Toot objects
+// Note there won't be anything in there until the timeilne is at least partially done being built! const timeline: Toot[] = algorithm.getTimeline();
+// You can check if there is a timeline load in progress.
+Calling treggerFeedUpdate() before the load is done
+// will throw an error.
+if (!algorithm.isLoading()) algorithm.triggerFeedUpdate();

 // Get and set score weightings (the things controlled by the sliders in the demo app) const weights: Weights = await algorithm.getUserWeights();